 November to December 2016

-The government has ordered the state of Michigan to deliver bottled water, especially to homes, in the city of Flint.
-This is because they were not able to check or ensure whether the filters were working correctly or not.
-One leader of a non-profit group helped residents with as much as 52% of the water filters installed in over 400 homes.
-These are the homes that had problems, according to the court documents.
+The government has ordered the state of Michigan to deliver bottled water, especially to homes in Flint.
+This is because they could not check or ensure whether the filters were working correctly or not.

 January to March 2017

-A $97 million budget was approved by the federal judge funding for Michigan to examine and replace lead water service lines for 18,000 Flint homes.
-To be completed in a three-year time frame.
+The project will be completed in three years.
 Also, the EPA declared that it had awarded $100 million to Flint for drinking water infrastructure advancements.

 April to June 2017

-Flint’s mayor, Karen Weaver, recommended where the city should get its drinking water for a long time crisis.
+Flint’s mayor, Karen Weaver, recommended where the city should get its drinking water, a long-time crisis.
 That left the supply contaminated with lead.
 Governor Snyder agreed with her decision.

 July to September 2017

-Researchers collected samples from 138 Flint homes for the fifth and likely final round last month.
+For last month's fifth and likely final round, researchers collected samples from 138 Flint homes.
 The testing showed that lead levels continued to stay well below the federal safety standard of 15 ppb.

 High lead levels, which can cause developmental delay, miscarriage, and other problems, were found mostly in children.
 The outbreak has led to 15 current or former government officials charged with crimes and lawsuits filed by several residents.